* Updated July 2019 *

 Once you get off the plane, you can go straight to the large row of self-service white scanning machines.
 Here, you need to scan your passport and then your fingerprints.
 The machine will print out a voucher which you will later present at the immigration desk.
 It essentially means you don’t have to do it at immigration, speeding up the process but this isn’t compulsory.

-Following the signs for the ’24 hour layover visa’, you must head through the black tensor barriers and walk straight past immigration on your right, continuing straight ahead to the back.
-The desk for your visa is annoyingly hidden around the corner to the left, but keep walking straight until you see it.
-Lots of people who I heard were after the transit visa turned off right after immigration and about 15 minutes later got sent all the way back, so this would be wasting valuable time as queues at immigration can build up fast!
+Follow the signs for the ’24 hour layover visa’.
+Do not head through to immigration yet!
+The desk for your layover visa may annoyingly be hidden (though it depends on which terminal you arrive in).
+Lots of people who I heard were after the transit visa turned off somewhere else near immigration and about 15 minutes later, got sent all the way back.
+This would be wasting valuable time as queues at immigration can build up fast!

 If you see people filling in a pale orange/yellow arrival card or get offered one on the plane, you do not need to fill one in yourself.
-All you need is the transit waiver to leave the airport.
+All you need is the transit waiver, collected from the layover visa desk, to leave the airport.

-At the 24/144 hour transit desk (which is hidden at the back of the arrival room on the left), you need to fill in the blue form which has an ‘arrival’ and ‘departure’ section.
+At the 24/144 hour transit desk you need to fill in the blue form which has an ‘arrival’ and ‘departure’ section.
 Once both sections are completed, hand it in along with your passport to the desk where they will stamp it and your passport.
 You are then all set and can go back to join the queue at immigration.

 The representative at immigration will not only check your identity/passport and onward boarding pass, but they take the ‘arrival’ section of the form.
 Make sure you keep the ‘departure’ section safe along with your boarding pass to hand this back in when you return through immigration later.

 Once you have gone through immigration, follow signs to the exit and board the transfer train back to the main terminal.
 As you come through arrivals, your driver should be there holding a sign with your name to collect you.
 Simple!